 Use the GUID of this deployment space in cell 6.2 as default_space.

-In section 6.3 set the DEPLOYMENT_NAME to the name that you gave to your Online deployment for the model during the 'Deploy and Test Machine Learning Modles' portion of the workshop.
+In section 6.3 set the DEPLOYMENT_NAME to the name that you gave to your Analytics deployment in the previous workshop.

-Now that you have created a machine learning model and configured OpenScale with a subscription to that model deployment, you can utilize the OpenScale dashboard to monitor the model.
+Now that you have created a machine learning model and configured OpenScale, you can utilize the OpenScale dashboard to monitor the model.
 Although we have not enabled any type of monitoring yet, with the deployment approach we are using for this lab ( Watson Machine Learning as the model engine ), we will be able to see payload and some performance information out of the box.

 In the same browser (but a separate tab), open the

-When the Insights Dashboard loads, Click on the 'Model Monitors' tab.
-Here you will see tiles for all model subscriptions that are being monitored including the deployment you configured in the jupyter notebook when you ran it in the previous section:
+When the dashboard loads, Click on the 'Model Monitors' tab and you will see the deployment you configured in the jupyter notebook when you ran it in the previous section:

-N/A under the 'Fairness' heading).
-You will see some Analytics data, with the Date Range set to Today.
-We've just configured OpenScale to monitor our deployment, and sent a scoring request with 8 records, so there is not much here yet.
-We can see the distribution of confidence for those 8 predictions.
+From the 'Model Monitors' tab, click on the deployment tile you have created.
+You will a some Analytics data, with the Date Range set to Today.
+We've just configured OpenScale to monitor our deployment, and sent 1 scoring request, so there is not much here.

 Some additional data is present in the Chart Builder tab.

 Chart Builder.
 Here you can create charts using various Measurements, Features, and Dimensions of your machine learning model.
-Experiment with different values from the drop downs and examine the charts that are created.
+Change them and examine the charts that are created: